srinman/aks-networking/cni/cnilab-with-existingaks.md

 > **Estimated Duration:** 60 minutes
 > **Prerequisites:**
 > - Existing AKS cluster with Azure CNI Overlay networking (without Cilium datapath)
+> - use cnioverlay-cilium.md instructions to create two clusters aks-cni-overlay and aks-cilium.  we will be using aks-cni-overlay cluster for this lab.
 > - kubectl configured for cluster access
 > - Azure CLI installed and authenticated
 > - Basic knowledge of Kubernetes networking and load balancers